 There’s nothing that grabs more attention than fear.
 And in the online world, attention is money.

 Many times, though not always, router vulnerabilities (security issues in general) are blown up for self-serving purposes.
 Security firms use them to brush up on their reputation or sell software.
 And the media take advantage of them to boost their page views.

 (Let’s be honest with each other here.
 Many of the self-proclaimed “security experts” working for major media outlets know little about network security.
 They probably don’t have time or desire to learn the mundane details of a particular vulnerability, either.
 Instead, they repeat information from hackers or security firms or patch-write a security blog.)

 So most of the time, the vulnerabilities are not as bad as they are cracked up to be.

-Is recent Netgear router vulnerability serious?
+Is the recent Netgear router vulnerability serious?

 That depends on who you ask.
 For me, it’s not a huge deal.

-(Some reports call the total number of affected devices as high as 79, but many of them are just variant, or different versions, of a single model.
+(Some reports call the total number of affected devices as high as 79, but many of them are just variants, or different versions, of a single model.
 Here’s the complete list with their security patch status.)